tony-waters/tony-waters.github.io/_posts/rest1b-modelling-aggregates-in-spring-boot-jpa.md

 By using `@EntityGraph` we return the full Object graph for a particular `Customer`/aggregate-root.

-### The Application (Domain Service) Layer
+### The Application/Domain-Service Layer

 > Domain services are different from infrastructural services because they embed and operate upon domain concepts ...
 Infrastructural services are instead focused on encapsulating the "plumbing" requirements of an application

 > https://www.gorodinski.com/Services-in-Domain-Driven-Design-DDD-3158cf7881f980c5807dfcd7df0a69ce

-Our Application Layer `uk.bit1.spring_jpa.application` sits between the Domain Layer and higher Service layers (like the Web Layer) - acting as a service layer for the Domain.
+Our Application Layer `uk.bit1.spring_jpa.application` sits between the Domain Layer and higher Service layers (like the Web Layer) - acting as a application layer and service layer for the Domain.
 It works with the Domain objects, but does not return them to the caller.

 #### Command / Query Separation